marcos4503/smart-branch-switch/.github/CONTRIBUTING.md

-This page is designed to guide you and provide guidelines on what to do and how to do it if you wish to contribute to this repository.
+This page is designed to guide you and provide guidelines on what to do and how to do it if you wish to Contribute to this repository.
+But before we continue...

-# Are you a Regular User or an End User?
+# ☕ Are you a Regular User of this Product?

-a
+If you are a Regular User of this Repository's Product and are not interested in contributing technically, but need help, want to report a bug, ask a question, suggest a new feature, or something similar, go to the `Issues` tab of this Repository.
+After that, click on `New Issue` to create a topic for your request.
+You can also `💖 Sponsor` this project to help keep it going!

+# 🤝 Do you want to Contribute technically?

+If you want to Contribute technically to this Repository, proposing Code Changes and things like that, this is the topic for you!
+Here you will see the guidelines for Contributions, how to make Contributions, etc.